Separate names with a comma.

 I ended day one with just over 900 miles on the truck and had Kim call ahead to book a room in Valentine.
 My routes went NE51 West to US275 North, US275 North to US 20 West to arrive in Valentine but, not without an eye-opener.

-I had started out the day with a glow in the rearview mirror of the eastern sky but in the rain from Chicago to Decatur it had caught me.
+I had started out the day with the sunrise glow in my rear-view mirror of the eastern sky but in the rain from Chicago to Decatur the sun had caught me.
 I set the cruise on exactly 65mph(the speed limit) and watched it pass me and fade into the Nebraska skyline until the Sandhills became a silhouette against an orange sky.
 You feel the change in the scape and the priority of farming.
 In the eastern part it is mostly agriculture but as you pass Norfolk it slowly begins to change to cattle ranching.
 By the time you arrive in Valentine its mostly vast areas of large ranches and large herds of steaks.... er, uh.. cattle.

 The magic of the moment had me thinking I should stop for a picture but I waited too long.
 I was intent just to drive and watch.
 I did have a pang of guilt for not enjoying this from the seat of the Scrambler but...
 OH SHIT!!!